kube-reporting/metering-operator/Documentation/configuring-reporting-operator.md

 ### Openshift Authentication

 By default, the reporting API is secured with TLS and authentication.
-This is done by con***REMOVED***guring the reporting-operator to deploy a pod containing both the reporting-operator's container, and a sidecar container running [Openshift auth-proxy](https://github.com/openshift/oauth-proxy).
+This is done by configuring the reporting-operator to deploy a pod containing both the reporting-operator's container, and a sidecar container running [Openshift auth-proxy](https://github.com/openshift/oauth-proxy).

-If you want to manually con***REMOVED***gure authentication in Openshift, disable it entirely, or want more information on the reporting-operator options, see the [manual setup](#manual-setup) section.
+If you want to manually configure authentication in Openshift, disable it entirely, or want more information on the reporting-operator options, see the [manual setup](#manual-setup) section.

 In order to access the reporting API, the metering operator exposes a route.
 Once that route has been installed, you can run the command below to get the route's hostname.